hadley/adv-r/OO-essentials.md

 ### Defining classes and creating objects

 Since there aren't any reference classes provided by the base R packages, we'll start by creating one.
-RC classes are best used for creating stateful objects - modelling things that change over time.
-We'll create a simple class to model a bank account.
-Creating a new reference based class is straightforward and similar to creating a new S4 class: you use `setRefClass()`.
+RC classes are best used for creating stateful objects, objects change over time, so we'll create a simple class to model a bank account.
+Creating a new RC class is similar to creating a new S4 class but you use `setRefClass()` instead of `setClass()`.
 The first, and only required argument, is an alpha-numeric __name__:

 ```R
 Account <- setRefClass("Account")
 Account$new()
 ```

-While you can use `new()` to create new RC objects, it's good style to use the object generator returned by `setRefClass()` to generate new objects.
+While you can use `new()` to create new RC objects, it's good style to use the object returned by `setRefClass()` to generate new objects.
+(You can also do that with S4 classes, but it's less common)

-We can also provide a named list of __fields__.
-Fields are equivalent to slots in S4, and can be can be RC, S4, S3 (if made available with `setOldClass()`) or implicit base classes.
-Additional named arguments passed to `new()` will set initial values of the fields, and you can retrieve field values using `$`.
+`setRefClass()` also accepts a list of __fields__ (equivalent to S4 slots), represented by name-class pairs.
+Additional named arguments passed to `new()` will set initial values of the fields, and you can get and set field values with `$`:

 ```R
 Account <- setRefClass("Account",